mendix/docs/content/appstore/app-services/text-analytics.md

 #### 2.1.1 Starting a Trial

 A trial gives everyone in your company one-month access to the app service.
+The trial has a limitation with [data usage](#check-usage) up to 1500 minutes.
 To start a trial, perform the following steps:

 1. Go to the [Text Analytics](https://marketplace.mendix.com/link/component/118412) page in the marketplace.
 2. Click **Try for Free** to open the **Start Your Free Trial** page.
 Here you can see the **Trial Details** for the app service.